cenab/nim-presentation/docs/PRESENTATION-SCRIPT.md

 "Think about what we're dealing with: Universal encryption – which is fantastic for privacy, don't get me wrong – but it completely neutralizes our traditional deep-packet inspection tools.
 Meanwhile, our firewalls are still stuck speaking the language of IPs and ports when what we really need to understand is applications and user intent."

-"And then there's the BYOD revolution.
-Every employee walks in with their personal devices, flooding our networks with endpoints we simply can't manage.
-The result?
-We're facing this impossible trust dilemma where we're constantly forced to choose between privacy, visibility, and control."
+"BYOD floods the network with unmanaged personal devices, creating a hard trade-off between privacy and visibility."

 ---